Evolutionary graph theory

 Evolutionary graph theory is an area of research lying at the intersection of graph theory, probability theory, and mathematical biology.
 Evolutionary graph theory is an approach to studying how topology affects evolution of a population.
 That the underlying topology can substantially affect the results of the evolutionary process is seen most clearly in a paper by Erez Lieberman, Christoph Hauert and Martin Nowak.

+Mathematical framework

 In evolutionary graph theory, individuals occupy vertices of a weighted directed graph and the weight wi j of an edge from vertex i to vertex j denotes the probability of i replacing j.
 The weight corresponds to the biological notion of fitness where fitter types propagate more readily.